junecastillote/SPO-File-Search/README.md

 The corresponding private certificate must be present in your personal certificate store `[cert:\CurrentUser\My\<thumbprint>]` for this to work.

+**`-Interactive [<SwitchParameter>]`**

+Switch to trigger interactive login.

+Note that this switch will prompt you to log in to each site to search and is not recommended for bulk site searches.

 **`-SearchString <String[]>`**

 One of more specific file name or pattern to search.
 For example, `"*.pdf","filename.ext","file*.00*"`